-T2‑weighted sagittal MRI in neutral position (Fig 1) and in neck flexion (Fig 3) show anterior displacement of the posterior dura (blue arrow in Fig 3) with resultant anterior displaced cord indenting the posterior vertebral margin with associated thinning of the spinal cord and myelomalacia.
-Epidural flow voids seen posterior to dura also seen (Orange arrow in Fig 3).
-There is bilateral grey horn cell hyperintensity resembling owls eye appearance on axial GRE image (Fig 2).
-The T1‑weighted post contrast flexion (Fig 5) MRI reveals enhancement in posterior epidural space (orange arrow in Fig 5) suggestive of engorged posterior epidural venous plexus.
+T2?weighted sagittal MRI in a neutral position (Fig 1) and in neck flexion (Fig 3) shows anterior displacement of the posterior dura (blue arrow in Fig 3) with resultant anterior displaced cord indenting the posterior vertebral margin with associated thinning of the spinal cord and myelomalacia.
+Epidural flow voids seen posterior to the dura are also seen (Orange arrow in Fig 3).
+There is bilateral grey horn cell hyperintensity resembling owls' eye appearance on the axial GRE image (Fig 2).
+The T1?weighted post-contrast flexion (Fig 5) MRI reveals enhancement in the posterior epidural space (orange arrow in Fig 5) suggestive of engorged posterior epidural venous plexus.

 - Hirayama disease is a rare condition characterized by asymmetric distal muscle weakness and atrophy in young adults.
 Commonly affects men in 2nd to 3rd decades.
 The disease is more prevalent in India, Japan, and other Asian countries.

-- Clinically patients presents with insidious onset of unilateral upper extremity weakness involving the distal forearm and hand muscles, rarely asymmetric bilateral involvement.
+- Clinically patients present with insidious onset of unilateral upper extremity weakness involving the distal forearm and hand muscles, rarely asymmetric bilateral involvement.
 No sensory disturbances/autonomic disturbances/pyramidal signs are seen.

-- Imaging pearl: Always consider dynamic contrast MRI of cervical spine with neutral / flexion views if lower cervical cord atrophy / myelomalacia without evident cause in a young patient with insidious onset asymmetric upper limb weakness.
+- Imaging pearl: Always consider dynamic contrast MRI of the cervical spine with neutral / flexion views if lower cervical cord atrophy/myelomalacia without evident cause in a young patient with insidious onset asymmetric upper limb weakness.